 - Measure heart rate using handgrip sensors

 - Seat cushioning causes discomfort to some users

 Add a piece of stylish and sleek exercise equipment to your home gym space with the Marcy ME-709 model that has a powder-coated finish.

-The machine is also compact occupying minimal space in your workout space, but unfortunately, you cannot fold the model and store it out of sight.
+This 300 lbs capacity recumbent bike is also compact occupying minimal space in your workout space, but unfortunately, you cannot fold the model and store it out of sight.

 You find the bike to be lightweight, but surprisingly, the frame and construction are remarkable.

 The frame is made from heavy-duty 14-gauge steel tubes that are sturdy and remain grounded without any awkward shaking.

 Individuals suffering from knee pain find the Marcy bike to be a blessing in disguise as the equipment is provided with foam-covered handlebars, counterbalanced-pedals, large seats, and an admirable backrest that provides comfort.

 Keep track of your progress using several metrics such as speed, distance, and time, but unfortunately, you cannot track heart rate levels.